Aboriginal and Torres Strait Islander people should be aware that this website contains images, voices and names of people who have passed away.

 The aim is to grow the network of Aboriginal and Torres Strait Islander people who drive improvements in cancer control, including through research, creating change for communities.

 The scholarship will see Indigenous scholars receive up to $120,000 per year over three years, as well as academic, wellbeing and community support.
-Up to four scholarships will be awarded each year from 2024 – 2027.
+Scholarships will be awarded each year from 2024 – 2027.

 Optimal Care Pathway for Aboriginal and Torres Strait Islander people with cancer - Second edition.